matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 {% raw %}
 <macro>
 def dot_to_cidr(mask):
-    '''Converts each octet in MASK to binary and counts number of 1s.''' return sum([str(bin(int(octet))).count("1")
+    '''Converts each octet in MASK to binary and counts the amount of 1s.''' return sum([str(bin(int(octet))).count("1")
                 for octet in mask.split(".")])
 </macro>